Guidance

 Some women only contact, or are referred to, maternity services after 9+0 weeks.
 This 'late booking' may be particularly common among some socially vulnerable women or women with limited English language skills.
 Based on their knowledge and experience, the committee agreed that women who contact, or are referred to, maternity services after 9+0 weeks should have a booking appointment ideally within 2 weeks so that early pregnancy care, including information provision and screenings, can happen within the right timeframe.
 The committee agreed that it would be helpful to identify any underlying factors that may have led to the 'late booking' so that the woman's need for potential additional support or care can be considered and that any potential inequality and accessibility issues can be addressed.

 There was no new evidence that led the committee to change from the existing recommended practice of arranging 10 appointments for nulliparous women and 7 appointments for parous women.
-Instead, the committee made a research recommendation about the ideal number and timing of antenatal appointments, including consideration for groups at higher risk of adverse outcomes.
+Instead, the committee made a recommendation for research about the ideal number and timing of antenatal appointments, including consideration for groups at higher risk of adverse outcomes.

 The evidence on women's experience and satisfaction in relation to the number of antenatal appointments was mixed, but the committee agreed the importance of being flexible to meet women's needs.